andreshungbz/flashcard-dragon/README.md

 ### Database Setup

 > [!WARNING]
-> These steps set up a database with predetermined names and credentials, and also inserts example data.
+> These steps set up a database with predetermined names and credentials and insert example data.

 > [!NOTE]
-> Depending your host-based configuration settings on PostgreSQL, you may be asked for a password.
+> Depending on your host-based configuration settings on PostgreSQL, you may be asked for a password.
 The default password for `fcd_user` is `swordfish`.
 The script also assumes a `postgres` user with superuser privileges is accessible.
-It can be changed in the `package.json` file to any user with the CREATEROLE and CREATEDB attributes.
+Users can change it in the `package.json` file with the CREATEROLE and CREATEDB attributes.

 1. Run the following script: